Creamy Chicken Madeira

-I made this with steamed broccoli that had lemon zest tossed in and steamed rice, which takes 20 minutes to cook so plan accordingly.
+I made this Creamy Chicken Madeira with steamed broccoli that had lemon zest tossed in and steamed rice, which takes 20 minutes to cook so plan accordingly.

 - 1 tbsp olive oil

-- To the sauté pan add the chicken stock and scrape the bits of cooked pieces to clean pan.
-This is called deglazing the pan.
+- To the sauté pan over medium heat add the chicken stock, madeira and scrape the bits of cooked pieces on bottom of pan.

 - Add the cream, whisking to incorporate, bring to a boil and allow sauce to reduce and thicken, 2-3 minutes.
 Turn off heat then add the remaining 1 tablespoon of butter, stirring to incorporate.
 Pour sauce over chicken and serve.
 Garnish with chopped parsley.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 I made this recipe the other night and YUM!
 I didn’t think it could surpass my chicken marsala recipe but it did!
 The combination of cream and madeira ad a decadent touch.

 I’m so glad you enjoyed it, Catherine!
 Thank you for letting me know, and I appreciate you rating the recipe, too.